-The Missouri Agricultural and Small Business Development Authority promotes the development of agriculture and small business and to reduce, control and prevent environmental damage in Missouri.
-The authority provides additional sources of financing at interest rates that are below conventional rates.
+The Missouri Agricultural and Small Business Development Authority promotes the development of agriculture and small business and works to reduce, control and prevent environmental damage in Missouri.
+The authority provides financing at interest rates that are typically below conventional rates.